-Capricor leases office space in Beverly Hills, California from The Bubble Real Estate Company, LLC ("Bubble Real Estate") pursuant to a lease which began in 2013.
+Capricor leases office space in Beverly Hills, California from The Bubble Real Estate Company, LLC ("Bubble Real Estate") pursuant to a lease beginning in 2013.
 Capricor subsequently entered into several amendments modifying certain terms of the lease.
 Effective January 1, 2021, we entered into a month-to-month lease amendment with Bubble Real Estate, which is terminable by either party upon 90 days' written notice to the other party.
 Commencing in July 2022, the monthly lease payment was \$7,869 per month.
 Effective July 1, 2023, the monthly lease payment was reduced to \$7,619 per month.

 Commencing March 13, 2024, we entered into a License and Services Agreement with Azzur Cleanrooms-on-Demand - San Diego, LLC (the "Azzur License Agreement") pursuant to which we have been granted an exclusive license to use certain space and the non-exclusive right to use certain equipment and property for our early phase clinical and/or pre-clinical manufacturing purposes.
-Our license fee is approximately \$110,615 per month.
-The license agreement is set to expire on September 26, 2024, unless extended by mutual agreement of the parties.
+Our estimated license fee is approximately \$110,615 per month for a term of approximately 6.5 months.

-Expenses incurred under short-term operating leases for the three months ended June 30, 2024 and 2023 were \$354,703 and \$23,607, respectively, and \$447,617 and \$47,214 for the six months ended June 30, 2024 and 2023, respectively.
-Short-term operating lease payments for the three months ended June 30, 2024 and 2023 were \$380,357 and \$23,607, respectively, and \$764,714 and \$47,214 for the six months ended June 30, 2024 and 2023, respectively.
-As of June 30, 2024, the Company recorded \$317,097 as a prepaid expense related to an upfront payment made pursuant to the Azzur License Agreement on the Company's condensed consolidated balance sheet.
+Expenses incurred under short-term operating leases for the three months ended March 31, 2024 and 2023 were \$92,913 and \$23,607, respectively.
+Short-term operating lease payments for the three months ended March 31, 2024 and 2023 were \$384,357 and \$23,607, respectively.
+As of March 31, 2024, the Company recorded \$291,444 as a prepaid expense related to an upfront payment made pursuant to the Azzur License Agreement on the Company's condensed consolidated balance sheet.